All Products

 Before you begin

-Stop all consumer threads in the Group before you attempt any of the following solutions.
-An active consumer thread is one that subscribes to messages by using the subscribe method.
+Stop all consumer threads in the Group before you try any of the following solutions.
+A consumer thread is active if it subscribes to messages by using the subscribe method.
 If any thread is still committing offsets, the alerts persist regardless of other actions.

 Solution